Missmisa333/Example_Application/README.md

 # Example Application
 The most updated Choose your adventure application

-add gitpod.io/# to the beginning of the url
+Add gitpod.io/# to the beginning of the url

 Even before the https:// so it should look like https://gitpod.io/#https://github.com/Missmisa333/Example_Application